sven-sfu/sven-sfu.github.io/README.md

 Welcome to Sven's Portfolio

-I am a GIS Software Developer
+I am a GIS Software Developer and a SFU Computer Science Student